-In the period immediately after the war, WorldPR advised the government of Chechen President Aslan Maskhadov on the establishment of its identity as a new state on the international scene.
-Two international delegations, including Imran Khan, the current prime minister of Pakistan, visited the razed city of Grozny accompanied by journalists, bankers and investors.
-Working with the actress Vanessa Redgrave and Jeremy Corbyn MP, a parliamentary information campaign was organised to brief MPs and gather support for the fledgling country.
-Vanessa Redgrave stated, “The important thing is to seek for truth, to help, to do something.”
-In March 1998 Aslan Maskhadov made his first visit overseas, looking “to Britain and our friends in Europe to help rebuild our country”.
-While in London, Maskhadov dined at the Ritz Hotel with former British prime minister Margaret Thatcher, met with Foreign Office officials and attended a glittering party at Church House attended by, among others, Imran and Jemima Khan, Lord Tebbit, Lady Annabel Goldsmith and European leaders of the Caucasus diaspora.
-The celebrated British writer Simon Sebag Montefiore later described this extraordinary event, at which the Chechen president was saluted by an Honour Guard courtesy of the H.A.C, in a colourful article for The Sunday Times.
+In March 1998, we organised President Maskhadov’s first overseas visit to the UK, as he looked “to Britain and our friends in Europe to help rebuild our country”.
+While in London, Maskhadov dined at the Ritz Hotel with former British prime minister Margaret Thatcher, met with Foreign Office officials and attended a glittering party at Church House attended by, among others, Imran and Jemima Khan, Lord Tebbit, Lady Annabel Goldsmith and many European leaders of the exiled Caucasus diaspora.
+The celebrated British writer and journalist, Simon Sebag Montefiore, described this extraordinary event in a colourful article for The Sunday Times.